tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

 - Players can delve into the lore of each style, understanding its origins and famous practitioners
 - Certain styles may be associated with specific factions or regions in the game world

-This comprehensive Gōngfu system adds depth to character development and overall immersion in the world .
+#### Gōngfu Styles and Techniques Summary

-Wǔxiá.
+This comprehensive Gōngfu system adds depth to character development and overall immersion in the world.

 ### Non-combat Activities
    - Crafting